stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/05_Resource_Usage.md

 Most shared hosting providers will have maximum values that can't be altered.
 </div>

-For certain tasks like synchronizing a large `assets/` folder with all file and folder entries in the database, more resources are required temporarily.
+For certain tasks like synchronising a large `assets/` folder with all file and folder entries in the database, more resources are required temporarily.
 In general, we recommend running resource intensive tasks through the [command line](../cli), where configuration defaults for these settings are higher or even unlimited.